practice

 At the monastery, lay practitioners also participated in scheduled practice sessions, Chod feasts and Cham.
 There was no formal training program; aspiring Chodpas learned-by-doing and asking questions of other practitioners.
 Inquire around the Boudha Stupa and you will likely meet someone that came to the monastery to practice.

-Rinpoche also leads practice at the Northwest Tibetan Cultural Center, which has an active Chod practice community.
+Rinpoche also led practice at the Northwest Tibetan Cultural Center, which still has an active Chod practice community.
 You can find schedule information by checking their website, NWTCA.

 Over the years, Rinpoche also visited Dharma and Tibetan Community Centers in Oregon, Washington, California, Colorado, and New York to offer empowerments and teachings, primarily on Chod and Phowa.
-Often practice groups form after these teachings; a search of the interweb is a good start for finding one.
-More inclined to be a yogi than abbot, Lama Wangdu Rinpoche has not established a Dharma Center in the United States.
-If your Center would like to sponsor a teaching by Lama Wangdu Rinpoche, please contact us at infolamawangdu.org
+Often practice groups formed after these teachings; a search of the internet is a good start for finding one.
+More inclined to be a yogi than abbot, Lama Wangdu Rinpoche did not establish a Dharma Center in the United States.

-Rinpoche with students after Chod EmpowermentIn the United States, Rinpoche’s teachings and the related texts are translated and transliterated into English.
-Although practitioners should learn by studying the English texts, the liturgies are sung to ancient melodies that don’t translate well and Rinpoche only teaches them in Tibetan.
-Rinpoche also encourages new practitioners to learn by doing and his teaching programs are long on practice and short on discussion!
+Rinpoche with students after Chod EmpowermentIn the United States, Rinpoche’s teachings and the related texts were translated and transliterated into English.
+Although practitioners could learn by studying the English texts, the liturgies are sung to ancient melodies that don’t translate well and Rinpoche only teaches them in Tibetan.
+Rinpoche also encouraged new practitioners to learn by doing and his teaching programs were long on practice and short on discussion!